qase-tms/qasectl/docs/command.md

 - `--steps`: The mode of upload steps for XCTest.
 Optional.
 Allow values: `all`, `user`.
 - `--batch`: The batch number of the test results.
 Optional.
 Default is 200.
 - `--suite`, `-s`: The suite name of the test results.
 Optional.
+- `--replace-statuses`, `-r`: The statuses to replace.
+Optional.
+Pass like '{\"Passed\": \"Failed\"}' to replace all passed results with failed.
+Note: Use slugs of statuses.
 - `--verbose`, `-v`: Enable verbose mode.
 Optional.

 The following example shows how to upload test results in the JUnit format for a test run with the ID `1` in the project